Also known as Candida,

 Candida

-albicans has benefits like being able to defend our gut
+albicans has benefits like being able to defend

-and eliminate bacteria and other disease-inducing
+to identify and eliminate bacteria and other

-organisms inside the intestinal
+disease-inducing organisms inside the intestinal

 tract.